Logarithmic corrections to the Alexander-Orbach conjecture for the four-dimensional uniform spanning tree: Intrinsic volume growth

 Finally we upper bound $\mathbb{E}^\eta\abs{M(x,r)}$.
 We have that

 so that applying Lemma \ref{lem:uniform_point_capacity} to the right hand side and plugging the resulting inequality into \eqref{eq:divide_using_good} concludes the proof. \end{proof}

 Our next goal is to deduce Proposition~\ref{prop:volume_lower} from Propositions~\ref{prop:lower_bound_expectation} and \ref{prop:upper_bound_variance}.
-To proceed we will need the following result controlling the capacity of the first $n$ steps of a loop-erased random walk which follows easily from \cite[Proposition 3.4]{hutchcroft2020logarithmic} and Theorem \ref{theorem:LERWconc}. \begin{proposition} Let $X$ be a random walk on $\Z^4$ started at the origin.
+To proceed we will need the following result controlling the capacity of the first $n$ steps of a loop-erased random walk which follows easily from \cite[Proposition 3.4]{hutchcroft2020logarithmic}\footnote{As pointed out to us by the referee, the proof of \cite[Proposition 3.4]{hutchcroft2020logarithmic} contains a minor error, which we now explain how to correct.
+In the sentence beginning ``Using the trivial bound $\operatorname{Var}(\operatorname{Cap}(\mathsf{LE}(X[I_k]))\leq |I_k|^2$ \ldots'', this trivial bound is not actually strong enough to deduce the next stated bound using Chebyshev's inequality, and in fact the bound one does obtain via this method is too weak to be used to prove the proposition.
+To fix this, one can instead bound $\operatorname{Var}(\operatorname{Cap}(\mathsf{LE}(X[I_k]))$ by the second moment of the capacity of the random walk $X[I_k]$, which is bounded in \cite[Lemma 2.5]{hutchcroft2020logarithmic} and Theorem \ref{theorem:LERWconc}}. \begin{proposition} Let $X$ be a random walk on $\Z^4$ started at the origin.
 There exists a constant $C>0$ such that we have

 for every $n\geq 2$. \end{proposition} \begin{proof} By \cite[Proposition 3.4]{hutchcroft2020logarithmic}, we know that there exists a constant $c$ such that

 for each $n\geq 2$.
 Fix $\epsilon\in(0,1/3)$.
 Employing a union bound and the fact that capacity is increasing, we obtain